 Of all the things I had to look forward to with my trip to India, the food was by far top of the list.
 As I found on my journey through Rajasthan, there’s no shortage of dishes to discover.
-In Udaipur I tried Boiled-Bhurji.
-In Jaipur I tried Gol Gappa.
-All of it amazing but nothing would compare to what the streets of Old Delhi had in store for me.
+In Udaipur, I tried Boiled-Bhurji.
+In Jaipur, I tried Gol Gappa.
+All of it was amazing but nothing would compare to what the streets of Old Delhi had in store for me.
 The endless shops and vendors serve up the city’s (if not the country’s) best dishes.
 That said, finding the best of the best amongst the organized mayhem that is Old Delhi is challenging, even for this seasoned traveller.
-With that in mind I enlisted the help of Anubhav and his Delhi Walks Food Tour to help navigate the busy streets and unearth the tastiest gems.
+With that in mind, I enlisted the help of Anubhav and his Delhi Walks Food Tour to help navigate the busy streets and unearth the tastiest gems.
 This is my Delhi Walks Food Tour review.

 Hitting the Busy Streets of Delhi